Chapter 10. Configuring distributed caches

 Offline user sessions

-As an OpenID Connect Provider, the server is also capable of authenticating users and issuing offline tokens.
-Similarly to regular user and client sessions, when an offline token is issued by the server upon successful authentication, the server also creates an offline user session and an offline client session.
+As an OpenID Connect Provider, the server is capable of authenticating users and issuing offline tokens.
+When issuing an offline token after successful authentication, the server creates an offline user session and offline client session.

 The following caches are used to store offline sessions: